kontron/systemready-certification/pitx-imx8m/docs/README.md

 Install the `flash.bin` to eMMC boot partion.

 We assume that the `flash.bin` was copied copied into memory at `$loadaddr`.
-For example by downloading the file via tftp from a server or by copying from an external storage like a partion on an USB flash drive.
+For example by downloading the file via tftp from a server (a) or by copying from an external storage like a partion on an USB flash drive (b).

+Option a) Copy the the `flash.bin` file onto a tftp server that is reachable from the pitx-imx8m network.
+Then load the file to `$loadaddr`.

+    => setenv autoload no
+	=> dhcp
+	=> tftp $loadaddr <TFTPSERVERIP>:flash.bin

+Option b) Copy the file to a partition on a USB flash drive.
+In the example we used the first partion on the flash drive.
+Then insert the USB flash drive into an USB port of the pitx-im8m and load the file to `$loadaddr`.

+    => usb start
+	=> load mmc 0:1 $loadaddr flash.bin

-Then you can flash the content onto the eMMC boot partiion.
+Now you can flash the content in `$loadaddr` onto the eMMC boot partiion.

     => mmc dev 0 1
     => mmc write $loadaddr 0x42 0x1000